micahgodbolt/micahcodes/src/content/posts/2016-02-21-response-to-frontend-design.md

 ### That's just how Frontend is, right?

 You might look at that crazy list of requirements and not bat an eyelash.
 "That's just how frontend develoment is".
 As the bridge between backend services, front end aesthetics, and content architecture, it just seems natural that we are capable of wearing this many hats.
-But think about the other roles of your organization, and ask yourself how much does your lawyer know about marketing best practices, and how weird would it be if your marketers were completely caught up on their bar exams.

 Brad goes on and talks about how unlike Frontend Design...